36 Sights in Saarbrücken, Germany (with Map and Images)

 Villa Obenauer

 The Villa Obenauer is an upper-middle-class villa built between 1905 and 1907 according to a design by Peter Behrens in Saarbrücken, Trillerweg 58.
-It is located in the Saarbrücken residential area of Triller on the south-eastern slope above the road, the hillside location characterises the architecture.
-As an important testimony to the development history of modern architecture in the 20th century, the building is a listed building.
+It is located in the Triller residential area of Saarbrücken on the south-eastern slope above the road, and the hillside location characterises the architecture.
+As an important testimony to the history of the development of modern architecture in the 20th century, the building is a listed building.

 Wikipedia: Villa Obenauer (DE)